dymmond/lilya/docs/en/docs/static-files.md

 ```

 While you may choose to include static files directly within the "static" directory, using Python packaging to include static files can be beneficial for bundling reusable components.

+## Conditional requests and 304 responses

+Lilya compares request headers (`If-None-Match`, `If-Modified-Since`) with file response headers and returns `304 Not Modified` when possible.

+This reduces bandwidth and improves browser cache behavior for unchanged assets.

+## Common pitfalls

+* `check_dir=True` and directory missing -> startup/runtime error.
+* File exists but wrong mount prefix -> still 404.
+* Symlink setups require `follow_symlink=True` when needed.
+* Multi-worker deployments should rely on shared static storage when applicable.

 [pathlike]: https://docs.python.org/3/library/os.html#os.PathLike